 1.1 Utah Valley University is committed to maintaining a respectful and safe environment for its students, faculty, staff, and visitors.
-This policy defines and prohibits all forms of unlawful discrimination, harassment, and retaliation.
-Sexual misconduct is addressed separately and exclusively in UVU Policy 162 Sexual Misconduct.
+This policy defines and prohibits all forms of unlawful discrimination, harassment, and retaliation, with the exception for Title IX sex discrimination, sexual harassment, and retaliation, which is defined and prohibited by UVU Policy 162 Title IX Sexual Harassment.
+Procedures for handling reports and complaints related to Title IX sexual harassment are outlined separately and exclusively in UVU Policy 162 Title IX Sexual Harassment.
 This policy establishes expectations for university community members and campus visitors; details how to report a violation of this policy; and outlines investigation, disciplinary, and due process procedures for addressing reported violations of this policy.
-This policy applies to all persons employed by or affiliated with Utah Valley University in any way and persons participating in any university program, service, or activity, including but not limited to trustees, administrators, faculty, staff, students, independent contractors, volunteers, and guests or visitors to a university campus or any property owned or leased by the University.